wafa-alruwaili/Week02_Day01_Loops/README.md

 ### While Loop

 #### Odd numbers
--	Write a program that takes a number as a parameter, then use a while to loop print odd numbers from 1 to the given number.
+-	Write a program that takes a number as an input, then use a while loop to print an odd numbers from 1 to the given number.

 #### Factorial
 - Write a program that takes a number as input, then prints the Factorial of that number.